sakshams21/CarDrivingPrototype/README.md

 ![Unity Version](https://img.shields.io/badge/Unity-2020.3%2B-blue.svg)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

 Welcome to the Unity Car Physics Prototype repository!
-This project serves as a starting point for creating realistic car physics in Unity.
+This project serves as a starting point for creating Arcade car physics in Unity.
 Whether you're a game developer looking to implement driving mechanics or a curious learner exploring vehicle physics, this prototype can be a valuable resource.

 ## ✨ Features